 IALA.
 NAVGUIDE

 IALA.
-Recommendation R-0139 The Marking of Offshore Man-made Structures
+Recommendation R0139 The Marking of Offshore Man-made Structures

 IALA.
-Recommendation R-1010 Involvement of Maritime Authorities in Marine Spatial Planning
+Recommendation R1010 Involvement of Maritime Authorities in Marine Spatial Planning

 AMSA.
-(2024) – Offshore renewable energy infrastructure policy.
+(2024) Offshore renewable energy infrastructure policy.

-Finish Transport Infrastructure Agency (2023) Coordinating offshore wind power, maritime transport and maritime transport infrastructure.
+Finnish Transport Infrastructure Agency (2023) Coordinating offshore wind power, maritime transport and maritime transport infrastructure.

-IMO Resolution A.671 (16) Safety Zones and Safety of Navigation around Offshore Installations and Structures

-IMO Resolution A.379(X) Establishment of Safety Zones and Fairways or Routeing Systems in Off-Shore Exploration Areas
+IMO.
+(1977) Resolution A.379(X) Establishment of Safety Zones and Fairways or Routeing Systems in Off-Shore Exploration Areas

+IMO.
+(1987) Resolution A.621(15) Measures to prevent infringement of Safety Zones around Offshore Installations or Structures.

-IMO Resolution A.672(16) Guidelines and standards for the Removal of Offshore Installations ans Structures on the Continental Shelf and in the Exclusive Economic Zone
+IMO.
+(1989) Resolution A.672(16) Guidelines and standards for the Removal of Offshore Installations and Structures on the Continental Shelf and in the Exclusive Economic Zone

-IMO Resolution A.621(15) Measures to prevent infringement of Safety Zones around Offshore Installations or Structures.

-IMO Resolution A.863(20) Code of Safe Practice for the Carriage of Cargoes and Persons by Offshore Supply Vessels (OSV Code) Appendix 1
+IMO.
+(1997) Resolution A.863(20) Code of Safe Practice for the Carriage of Cargoes and Persons by Offshore Supply Vessels (OSV Code)

+IMO.
+(2003) MSC/Circ.1060 Guidance note on the preparation of proposals on ships’ routeing systems and ship reporting systems for submission to the sub-committee on safety of navigation

+IMO.
+(2006) MSC.1/Circ.1060 Add.1 Amendments to the Guidance note on the preparation of proposals on ships’ routeing systems and ship reporting systems for submission to the sub-committee on safety of navigation

+IMO.
+(2019) MSC.1/Circ.1608 Procedure for the submission of documents containing proposals for the establishment of, or amendments to, ships' routeing systems or ship reporting systems